jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/15 - The Lesson.md

 # THE LESSON

-Despite our problems with our own, society always needs a ruling philosophy.
+Despite our problems with our current one, society always needs a ruling philosophy.
 Darth Blockbuster fights to control it.
 When he does, he write rules to keep the tools he controls, and therefore himself, in power.
 Corporate manuals, univeristy guidelines, social justice blogs are among the pages of his Death Star rule book.
 These rules interfere with regular people majically forming bounds with new tools.

 Maybe.
 Whose to know which rules are the bad ones.
 Maybe they're interfering with majic.
 Maybe they're just good rules.
-Darth Blockbuster hardly proclaims he wants to hurt humanity's evolution.
-So we need to clearly identify the difference between majic and rules, to know the difference.
+Darth Blockbuster doesn't tell people who he is.
+So we need to clearly identify the difference between majic and rules, so we can filter out the good and bad rules.

 This lessons takes us to small farm in Maryland, and a young boy who worked hard to better himself.